vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 using *gn* was because I did not understand `action` and `template` in depth.
 I sort of could infer what roles `action` and `template` function blocks take.
-The former is used by the build tool during the build whereas the latter is used by *gn* itself while generating the build setup phase.
+The former is used by the build tool during the build whereas the latter is used by *gn* itself while generating the build files for *ninja*.
 I was trying to install dependencies using *conan* in a *action* block; since that action is not executed until build time, the subsequent step to retrieve `pkg-config` info from those dependencies would fail (since the *action* never ran).
 This became apparent after [reading this thread](^1) about the difference between `action` and `exec_script`.

 > [!TIP]